lnsp/tea-python/README.md

 [![Build Status](https://travis-ci.org/TeaLang/tea.svg?branch=master)](https://travis-ci.org/TeaLang/tea)

 **Careful!
-This project is deprecated and no longer developed.
+This project is deprecated and no longer in development.
 Refer to the Go implementation for a more recent version.**

 Code written in Tea is simple and small, even Tea itself is short (less than 3000 lines of code).
 It was crafted for reading, extending and maintaining.